juhasev/sample-ninja-help/projects.md

 Click on the triple dot at the end of each row button to see available project actions.

-**View participants** - View participants.
+**View participants** - View project participants.

-**Reconcile** - Reconcile project participants (bad responses, or to complete)
+**Reconcile** - Reconcile project participants (bad responses or to complete)

 **Clone project** - Clone project.

-**Delete Security Flags** - Delete all security flags from the project.
+**Delete Security Flags** - Deletes all security flags from the project.
 This should be only used when there is an issue with redirects.

 **Delete** - Delete project.